 Nellie-Grace finished her treatment when she was 10 months old, having undergone four months of helmet therapy treatment with “amazing results” seen in the photos shown.

-If you have tried various techniques to help the flatness of your own child’s head, but are still concerned by the shape, then please call us on 0330 100 1800 to book a free consultation at your nearest clinic.Back
+If you have tried various techniques to help the flatness of your own child’s head, but are still concerned by the shape, then please call us on 0330 100 1800 to book a free pre-assessment at your nearest clinic.Back